eddyem/tsys01/src/netdaemon/Readme.md

 BTA mirror temperature network daemon
 ==================

+Gather information from temperature sensors and send it over ethernet by network request.

+## Protocol

+Request format over http:

+hostname:4444/Tx
-Gather information from temperature sensors and send it over ethernet by network request like hostname:4444/Tx where x is 0 for upper sensors, 1 for lower and 2 for T measured by main controller. hostname:4444/Tmean returns mean temperature
+where x is 0 for upper sensors, 1 for lower and 2 for T measured by main controller. hostname:4444/Tmean returns mean temperature